juanBcn/cicd-node-aws/README.md

 # cicd-node-aws
-Repository to practice basic cicd practices
+Repository to practice basic cicd practices for UOC